 One of the most important things students do in Miles Shrewsbery’s music classes at the Museum School and at Hawking Charter School is take off their shoes.

 This is no ordinary music class.
-An American tabla artist and teaching artist for the Center of World Music, Miles instructs students grades K-5 how to play a North Indian percussion instrument called the tabla.
+An American tabla artist and teaching artist for the Center for World Music, Miles instructs students grades K–6 how to play a North Indian percussion instrument called the tabla.
 An essential part of studying the tabla, like many traditional world music instruments, is the passing on of the symbolic meaning and special significance of the instrument and its cultural origins.
 Miles teaches the geography of North India, its language, and the stories about the history and masters of the instrument.
 Students also learn the various customs surrounding this musical tradition.

 “These elements are inseparable from the music.
 The context of music is what creates the unique feelings and expressions from a given culture,” says Miles.

 Miles teaches his students that playing the tabla is more than the physical act of playing the drums.
 It’s also about understanding a worldview — something that Miles came to realize through his own study of the tabla in India and the US.